richhaar/richhaar.com/blog/2021-10-03-understanding-type-coercion.md

 ### Object types

 So then the question is, if the addition operator is well defined for `string` and `number` primitives, what happens when you pass in Object types such as `[]` and `{}`?

-An Object may have more than one primitive representation, consider the Date Object as an example:
+Well the operator works on primitive types, so the Object has to be converted to a primitive.
+And an Object may have more than one primitive representation, consider the Date Object as an example:

 ```javascript
 > const now = new Date();